 Discover easy methods to find and identify birds in the Wissahickon Creek Watershed through a series of three classes with some of the Wissahickon Valley Watershed Association's most experienced birders.
 This beginner level course concentrates on the basics of bird identification and techniques for binocular use.
 Instructors will offer you individual attention and expert tips, as you learn to focus your binoculars on the many birds of the Wissahickon.

 WVWA offers programming for all those interested in birding, bird biology and conservation, and learning to bird by sight and sound.
-Bird walks and trips will be led by Staff Naturalist, Margaret Rohde, and take place on WVWA’s beautiful preserves or other local birding spots.
+Bird walks and trips will be led by Naturalist, Kristy Morley, and take place on WVWA’s beautiful preserves or other local birding spots.